 Usually after the bombardments stopped, they would be advised to remain underground for three hours.
 During this period, Alice had been free to wander around the bunker.
 She often spent the time exploring.

-However, there had been little to explore besides the cement walls and wooden shelves stocked high with dryfoods in brown packaging or glass jars.
-There had been multiple rooms to the shelter, but one room looked no different from the next.
+However, there had been little to explore besides the cement walls and wooden shelves stocked high with dry foods in brown packaging or glass jars.
+There had been multiple rooms to the shelter, but one room looked no different from the other.
 And so, when she explored, she’d often bide her time observing the people threading in and out of the rooms in the connecting hall.
-Duchesses, dukes, heirs—her parents had all introduced her to them.
+Duchesses, dukes, heirs, businessmen and businesswoman—her parents had all introduced her to them.
 There had not been a face she didn’t recognize, until that one day she stumbled upon two faces that were unfamiliar—

 Flannery Caertas and Talib Al-Jarrah, Alice would soon come to know.